heroku/cli/packages/orgs-v5/README.md

 ## `heroku apps:unlock`

-unlock an app so any organization member can join
+unlock an app so any team member can join

 ```
 USAGE